deji09/Bash-Programming-introduction/README.md

 # trackpro
 ## Boastful Introduction
 Designed with meticulous detail, we present to you our own version control system.
 No where has seen anything like this before.
-It's also our group project for the module Computer Systems 2A at the University of Dundee
+It's also our group project for the module Computer Systems 2A at the University of Dundee.

-## Install script
+## Installation
 ### Types of Installation
 trackpro comes with support for 3 major types of installation:
 * Manual - basically DIY, just copy this directory to where you want it and access the program from the source folder